Feeling stuck by what to do next with your social media marketing?

 If you understand the value that social media can bring to your business and have come to the decision that it’s either time to add an additional platform to your plan, or dust off that page you created three years ago, I would start with the following…

-— Dig into the some of the resources I linked to above.
+— Dig into some of the resources I linked to above.
 Make a plan.
 Start with one or two accounts and come up with a strategy that you can implement without too much effort in the beginning.
+Or contact me for that recommendation.

 — Be realistic.
 Don’t expect people to be knocking down your door overnight.
 It takes time to build trust, engage with and grow your audience.